lorint/brick/README.md

 Or as well on the normal Article grid page you could type in the initially dimmed text box at the top and after at least 3 characters are provided then with every keypress an AJAX request goes back to the server to retrieve any Elasticsearch hits.
-Existing grid content is nearly-instantaneously filtered and unfiltered based on this, all via Javascript.
+Existing grid content is nearly instantaneously filtered and unfiltered based on this, all via Javascript.

 2. To search using the _master Search page_, use the table selection drop-down on a grid page and pick `(Search)`,